-Robert Shampain is the Founder and Director of the 21-year-old BAYFEST program.
-He has taught and directed theatre training programs with major companies around the US and UK for over 25 years, including the Kennedy Center for the Performing Arts, Jacques d’Amboise’s National Dance Institute in New York, National Youth Theatre of Great Britain, Boston University, Catholic University of America, University of Southern California, Clwyd Youth Theatre, Tyne Youth Theatre and Seattle Children’s Theatre among many others.
-His work as a professional stage actor and director has been seen around the US and UK, as well as having acted in many TV and film projects.
-He currently lives and works in Los Angeles, California.
+Robert Shampain is Founder and Director of the 27-year-old BAYFEST Youth Theatre program.
+He has taught and directed theatre training programs with major companies around the US and UK for over 30 years, including the Kennedy Center for the Performing Arts, Jacques d’Amboise’s National Dance Institute in New York, National Youth Theatre of Great Britain, Boston University, Catholic University of America, University of Southern California, Clwyd Youth Theatre, Tyne Youth Theatre and Seattle Children’s Theatre among many others.
+He has worked as a professional stage actor and director around the US and UK, as well as having acted in many TV and film projects.
+He sits on several Educational Equity teams in Seattle.

-Gina Angelique Founding Artistic Director (through 2006) of Eveoke Dance Theatre in San Diego, California.
+Gina Angelique Founding Artistic Director of Eveoke Dance Theatre in San Diego, California.

 Seth Barrish is Artistic Director of the acclaimed Barrow Group Theatre Company and School in New York City.
 His work as an actor and Director has been seen in New York and regional theatres around the US, and he has also acted in numerous TV productions.

 Jean Taylor is a Master Teaching Artist with Lincoln Center Institute.
 She also taught for many years at the Berkeley Carroll School and Stella Adler Conservatory, and is a certified Alexander Technique teacher.
 Her work as an actress and clown performer has taken all over the US.